kovidgoyal/calibre/manual/gui.rst

 |cei| Ebooks can be converted from a number of formats into whatever format your ebook reader prefers.
-Many ebooks available for purchase will be protected by `Digital Rights Management <http://drmfree.calibre-ebook.com/about#drm>`_ *(DRM)* technology.
-|app| will not convert these ebooks.
-It is easy to remove the DRM from many formats, but as this may be illegal,
-you will have to find tools to liberate your books yourself and then use |app| to convert them.
+Many ebooks available for purchase will be protected by `Digital Rights Management <http://drmfree.calibre-ebook.com/about#drm>`_ *(DRM)* technology. calibre will not convert these ebooks.
+It is easy to remove the DRM from many formats, but as this may be illegal, you will have to find tools to liberate your books yourself and then use calibre to convert them.

 For most people, conversion should be a simple one-click affair.
 If you want to learn more about the conversion process, see :ref:`conversion`.